Tom-Le/FetchMyLyrics/README.md

 creepy.
 Proper settings page would be nice, too.
 2. Write back to iPod's library.
 Right now lyrics is stored under `/var/mobile/Library/FetchMyLyrics/storage` (archived NSMutableArray).
 Ultimate goal is to have the lyrics synced back to iTunes.
-I have no idea how to accomplish this though.
-Halp?

 ♪